bermudev/bermudev/README.md

 ## More about Me:
 <pre>
 - 🏦 I have a degree in Industrial Engineering from the University of Seville.
-- 👨‍💻 I work remotely as a backend engineer and data scientist for Babel.
+- 👨‍💻 I work remotely as a backend engineer and data scientist for Capitole.
 - 🔭 Currently, I'm learning how to build scalable and secure backend systems using Python.
 - 🌱 I love to learn about new technologies and apply my knowledge to personal projects.
 - ❓ Ask me about anything related to Python, artificial intelligence and related technologies.